a-robu/matter-toy/README.md

 parcel index.html
 ```

+A development server should now be running at http://localhost:1234/.

 Now, connect an Xbox 360 controller and move the joysticks.
 The two boxes now move.

 # Notes